Master of Medicine (Sleep Medicine)

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

 The Master of Medicine (Sleep Medicine) is designed for professionals already working in the area of sleep medicine, or for graduates wishing to embark on a career in the field.
-The course offers a unique opportunity to gain a deeper insight into this rapidly growing discipline of sleep medicine.
-This course is taught predominantly online and contains both coursework and research study.
+The course offers you a unique opportunity to gain a deeper insight into this rapidly growing discipline of sleep medicine.
+This course is taught in an online/distance mode.